2022-23 Theme: Together We Can!

 Our Project Lead the Way/Gateway to Technology program continues to grow and we appreciate our business and community sponsorships.

-Engineering is Elementary (EiE) is our K-6 STEM curriculum.
+Engineering is Elementary (EiE) is part of our K-6 STEM curriculum.
 EiE units have a strong emphasis on the engineering design process (ask, imagine, plan, create & improve) and foster children’s natural curiosity and fascination with building things.
 The units also include a multicultural story with an engineering problem to be solved.

 North Lake School’s STEM programming is preparing students for opportunities at Arrowhead Union High School.
 We are helping to close the skills gap and fill the pipeline for manufacturing in our great state of Wisconsin.
 Learn more here: Arrowhead Design Engineering Manufacturing Center Video